-Commonly calculated averages are ma (simple moving average) and ema (exponential moving average), with the following formula: SMA = SUM ((Close, N) /N) EMA is (CLOSE(i)P)+(EMA(i-1)(1-P)) or (M*CLOSE ((i) + ((N-M) *EMA ((i-1)) /N The MA is characterized by a lag, so giving more weight to the most recent price in the EMA improves the tracking effect of the trend.
-There are various versions of the specific ma indicator, ma, ema, sm, wma, etc., although the principle is similar.
+The commonly calculated averages are ma (simple moving average) and ema (exponential moving average), with the following formula: SMA = SUM ((Close, N) /N) EMA is (CLOSE(i)P)+(EMA(i-1)(1-P)) or (M*CLOSE(i) + ((N-M) *EMA(i-1)) /N The MA is characterized by a lag, so giving more weight to the most recent price in the EMA improves the tracking effect of the trend.
+There are various versions of the specific ma indicator, ma, EMA, SM, WMA, etc., although the principle is similar.
 Traditional averages do not take into account ever-changing market conditions, using a fixed calculation process, short-term averages frequently shift when the market is repeatedly volatile, while long-term averages are sluggish when the market is rapidly rising or falling.
 While trend-tracking strategies require indicators to be able to adapt to different market characteristics, according to the direction and speed of the market, and respond intelligently, applying fast averages in one-sided markets, applying slower averages in volatile situations.
-Perry Kaufman developed the concept of the Adaptive Moving Average (AMA) in his book Smarter Trading, which attempts to allow the indicator to adjust automatically in a complex market environment, filter out noise and unpredictable price movements, and better track market trends.
+Perry Kaufman developed the concept of the Adaptive Moving Average (AMA) in his book Smarter Trading, which attempts to automate the adjustment of an indicator in a complex market environment to filter out noise and unpredictable price movements and better track market trends.

 Efficiency Ratio ER The efficiency ratio is the ratio of price displacement to fluctuation divided by the net change in price over the entire price movement distance (price trajectory).
 Assuming that at the past n closing prices p1, p2,...pn, then the efficiency of this price sequence